5 Psychological Traps to Avoid in Negotiation

 1. Anchoring Bias

-Anchoring bias is a common psychological trap that can significantly influence negotiation outcomes.
-Anchoring bias occurs when the first piece of information presented in a negotiation sets a reference point or "anchor" for all subsequent discussions.
-This anchor can then influence how both parties perceive the negotiation's subsequent information and determine their willingness to compromise.
+Anchoring bias occurs when the first piece of information presented in a negotiation sets a mental reference point or anchor for the rest of the process.
+This anchor can significantly impact the negotiating parties and even affect their willingness to compromise.

 Examples of Anchoring Bias in Negotiation

-For example, suppose a seller anchors the initial price of a product at a high value during a negotiation.
-In that case, the buyer may perceive that value as the product's true worth, even if it's significantly higher than what they're willing to pay.
-This can result in the buyer feeling like they're making a concession when they negotiate a lower price than the initial anchor, even if that lower price is still higher than what they were initially willing to pay.
+For instance, a seller anchors the initial price of a product at a high value at the beginning of a negotiation.
+Then the buyer may perceive its true value.
+This can result in the buyer feeling like they're making a concession when they negotiate a lower price than the initial anchor.
+However, that lower price may still be higher than what they were initially willing to pay.

-Another example could be the salary negotiation process, where a potential employer sets the salary range for a position at the higher end of the scale.
-This could lead the candidate to perceive that range as the appropriate value for their skills and experience, potentially leading to them accepting a lower salary than they could have negotiated for.
+Another example could be the salary negotiation process.
+This is where a potential employer sets the salary range for a position at the higher end of the scale.
+This could lead the candidate to perceive that range as appropriate for their skills and experience.

 Strategies for Avoiding Anchoring Bias in Negotiation